We don’t support this browser anymore.

 The group is also under pressure to establish a long runway of CFC openings because Ocado is stumping up hundreds of millions to fund these centres.
 This has led to significant fundraising from shareholders.
 Medium-term plans for free cash flow generation from existing CFCs seem ambitious to us, and we can't rule out Ocado burning through its available liquidity faster than planned.

 We should be clear - Ocado has an amazing product.
-It's the only global provider of an end-to-end, online grocery platform.
-As the group builds scale and partnerships mature, profits and free cash should flow.
+It's the only global provider of an end-to-end online grocery platform.
+However, the group is still loss-making.
+As it builds scale and partnerships mature, profits and free cash should flow.
 We just aren't convinced this will happen in the projected timeframe.
-This could result in further knocks to the valuation, which has already fallen significantly over the last year on a price to sales basis.
+This could result in further knocks to the valuation, which has already fallen significantly over the last year on a price-to-sales basis.

 Environmental, social and governance (ESG) risk